Call for a Free Quote 01733 973 038

 Do I have to purchase an annuity through my current pension scheme or provider?

-When you become eligible to turn your pension pot into an annuity, your current pension scheme might offer you an annuity plan.
+When you become eligible to turn your pension pot into an annuity, your current pension scheme might offer you an annuity plan - but you don’t have to accept their offer.

 It’s unlikely that this plan will provide the highest level of income your pension fund could generate.
 In fact, the Financial Conduct Authority reported in 2016 that ‘80% of people who purchased an annuity via their pension provider could have received a better deal from another provider’.